CodelyTV/typescript-primitives-type/README.md

 </p>

 <p align="center">
-  TypeScript utility type in order to ensure to return only properties (not methods) containing values in primitive types such as number or boolean (not Value Objects).
+  TypeScript utility type to ensure to return only properties (not methods) containing values in primitive types such as number or boolean (not Value Objects).
   <br />
   <br />
   Take a look, play and have fun with this.